 Dr. Martin Luther King Jr. believed positive words and nonviolent actions could change the world.
 He preached love and inspired millions of people all across the country, and the world.
 Learn about King’s life and vision in our Unit here.

 Rosa Parks had endured prejudice, bigotry, and injustice all her life.
 She knew this was unfair, and was determined to make a change.
 Learn about Parks’ early experiences and demonstrations with our Topics Living in a World of Segregation and The Montgomery Bus Boycott.

 Jackie Robinson made history on April 15, 1947.
 That day, he became the first African American to play major league baseball in the twentieth century.
 Learn about the the groundbreaking life of the baseball hero here.

-If you prefer print, order our Civil Rights, Martin Luther King Jr., and Jackie Robinson issues today.
+If you prefer Print Titles in your classroom, order our issues on Civil Rights, Martin Luther King Jr., Jackie Robinson, and Postwar Change and Growth issues for Black History Month.
 Each issue includes 20 pages of glossy images and engaging nonfiction, and free Teacher Guides and Vocabulary Packs are available on our site.

 “Stagecoach Mary” Fields was the first African American woman hired by the U.S. Postal Service.
 She won the job in 1895, at age 60, by being the fastest to hitch up a six-horse wagon team.
 Six feet tall and tough, Mary carried mail in Cascade, Montana, for almost a decade.